London HIV patient becomes world's second AIDS cure hope

 Brown, who had been living in Berlin, has since moved to the United States and, according to HIV experts, is still HIV-free.

-Some 37 million people worldwide are currently infected with HIV and the AIDS pandemic has killed around 35 million people worldwide since it began in the 1980s.
+Some 37 million people worldwide are currently infected with HIV and the AIDS pandemic has killed about 35 million people worldwide since it began in the 1980s.
 Scientific research into the complex virus has in recent years led to the development of drug combinations that can keep it at bay in most patients.

 Gupta, now at Cambridge University, treated the London patient when he was working at University College London.
 The man had contracted HIV in 2003, Gupta said, and in 2012 was also diagnosed with a type of blood cancer called Hodgkin’s Lymphoma.

 In 2016, when he was very sick with cancer, doctors decided to seek a transplant match for him.
-“This was really his last chance of survival,” Gupta told Reuters in an interview.

 The donor - who was unrelated - had a genetic mutation known as ‘CCR5 delta 32’, which confers resistance to HIV.